lifeeth/resin-ssh/README.md

-resin-ssh
+balena-ssh
 =========
-This is a basic resin project that runs dropbear on boot which allows for ssh access.
+This is a basic balena project that runs dropbear on boot which allows for ssh access.
 It's currently running a python script, but you could run any language you like as long as there is a continous process running to keep the container open to outside connections, in this case we are running a flask server.

-If your running a node.js project with resin and would like ssh access you should look [here](https://github.com/resin-io-projects/ssh-node).
+If your running a node.js project with balena and would like ssh access you should look [here](https://github.com/balena-io-playground/ssh-node).

 NOTE: This container enables SSH access as root with a PASSWORD stored in plain text - Do not use in production without modifications.